Powered by MOMENTUM MEDIA

 “Investment in a sovereign GWEO Enterprise that can produce and maintain priority weapons will support the ADF’s transformation to an integrated, focused force.”

-In another boost to domestic manufacturing, the Government is also committing to an Australian facility to manufacture Guided Multiple Launch Rocket Systems, in partnership with Lockheed Martin Australia.
+In another boost to domestic manufacturing, the government is also committing to an Australian facility to manufacture Guided Multiple Launch Rocket Systems (GMLRS), in partnership with Lockheed Martin Australia.
 This is expected to create 70 local manufacturing jobs and hundreds of jobs to develop the facility.

 The new facility will enable Australia to produce viable volumes of GMLRS for global consumption, as reaffirmed at the 2024 Australia-United States Ministerial (AUSMIN) Consultations.
 It will be capable of producing up to 4,000 GMLRS each year from 2029.
 This represents more than a quarter of the current global production and more than 10 times the current ADF demand.

-“By producing GMLRS at scale and investing in the development of a capable and resilient Defence industrial base to forge 155mm M795 artillery projectiles, Australia can be more self-reliant and able to accelerate the delivery of capability to the ADF, as well as our international partners,” according to Minister for Defence Industry and Capability Delivery Pat Conroy.
+“By producing GMLRS at scale and investing in the development of a capable and resilient Defence industrial base to forge 155mm M795 artillery projectiles, Australia can be more self-reliant and able to accelerate the delivery of capability to the ADF, as well as our international partners,” Minister of Defence Industry and Capability Delivery Pat Conroy said.

 “Our industry partners are paramount to achieve the strategic priorities outlined in the 2024 National Defence Strategy.
 We look forward to working with Lockheed Martin Australia and Thales on these important projects.”

-The Minister for Defence Industry and Capability Delivery, speaking at National Press Club address on October 30 also confirmed the government would be investing in tools needed by the Australian Army.
+The Minister of Defence Industry and Capability Delivery, speaking at the National Press Club on 30 October, also confirmed the government would be investing in tools needed by the Australian Army.

 “We are also planning to acquire the Precision Strike Missile, which will initially have a range of 500 kilometres, with future development taking it out to 1,000 kilometres.